 So whoever knows the right thing to do and fails to do it, for him it is sin.

 These are sobering words.

 Praying for “traveling mercies” is a matter of perspective.
-For the one who prays, it’s a simple way of acknowledging his own personal limitations and total dependence upon the Lord.
+For the one who prays, it’s a simple way of acknowledging his own personal limitations and his total dependence upon the Lord for everything.